djkrose/7DTD-ScriptingMod/README.md

 * [djkrose's Discord: #scriptingmod](https://discord.gg/y26jNDz)
 * [djkrose in 7DTD Forum](https://7daystodie.com/forums/private.php?do=newpm&amp;u=46733)

-For bugs and other specific issues please  use the [GitHub Issue Tracker](issues).

 Just remember: This software is provided free of charge, as is, without any guarantee or support.
 You are not *entitled* to support, nor is anyone but you liable for data loss.
 If it doesn't work, that is just bad luck.
 If data is lost, you should've made a backup.

 ## License